blyal/measurements-local-server/README.md

 4. The server should now be running.
 You can test this by clicking the "Check Status Local Server" button in the web app.

-5. To stop the server, go to the terminal window and press `Ctrl+C`
+5. To stop the server, go back to the PowerShell window and press `Ctrl+C` to stop the server.

 ## Troubleshooting